Website refresh coming soon

 The goal is to enhance what our community loves about the area and make some changes to improve conditions for turtles nesting on the beach.

-To do this we are using a best practice approach that incorporates advice from the technical experts at the Queensland Department of Environment and Science and the Queensland Herbarium for turtles, dune, and vegetation restoration.
+To do this, we have used a best practice approach that incorporates advice from the technical experts at the Queensland Department of Environment and Science and the Queensland Herbarium for turtles, dune, and vegetation restoration.

-It involves restoring the dunes to a condition that provides the best opportunity for turtle nesting success and better represents the group of plants you could expect to find in this dunal environment.
+It involved restoring the dunes to a condition that provides the best opportunity for turtle nesting success and better represents the group of plants you could expect to find in this dunal environment.

 This pilot project is a trial and if successful it could be rolled out to other areas of Shelly Beach foreshore.

-The pilot project will take place outside of any turtle nesting times.
+Work on the pilot project took place outside of turtle nesting season in May 2024.

-The red line on the map (PDF, 143.77KB) shows the pilot study area, with work only occurring in the orange and light green zones closest to the ocean.
+The red line on the map (PDF, 143.77KB) shows the pilot study area.
+Work only occurred in the orange and light green zones closest to the ocean.

 Pilot project at North Shelly Beach - final trial area map